quinscape/spring-jsview/README.md

  * CONTEXT_PATH : The current servlet context path of the application
  * VIEW_DATA : An optional view data JSON block
- * ASSETS : the webpack build assets for the current end point
+ * ASSETS : HTML markup including the webpack build assets for the current end point

 ## Webpack configuration